Prediabetes NHS Preventing Strategies NHS-Approved for a Healthier Future

 B. Weight Loss Strategies

 Combine a balanced diet with regular physical activity to achieve and maintain a healthy weight.
-If you’re overweight, losing even a small amount of weight can significantly impact your health.
+If you’re overweight, losing even a handful of weight can significantly affect your health.
 Research has shown that losing just 5% of your body weight can reduce the risk of prediabetes by more than 50%.
 Set realistic weight loss goals and work towards them gradually, aiming for a rate of 1 to 2 pounds per week.

 4. No/Limit Alcohol Consumption